 - gender

 - smoker or non-smoker status

 - place of residence (e.g., province, country)

 - evidence of good health (for life insurance pricing)

-- wealth14
+- wealth

 - being retired

-The 2014 Canadian Pensioners' Mortality Table15 may be used as the basis for assuming an individual's life expectancy.
-While the table reflects the average probability of survival for a

-13 Examples of these fees may include, but are not limited to, management expense ratio, advisory fees, custodian fees, trailing fees, commissions and transaction costs subset of the Canadian population (i.e. Canadian pensioners), it can be appropriately used to represent the life expectancy of the full Canadian population, given its bias toward longer life expectancies provides a more conservative approach to developing projections.
+The 2014 Canadian Pensioners' Mortality Table, projected to 2023, may be used as the basis for assuming an individual's life expectancy.
+While the table reflects the average probability of survival for a subset of the Canadian population (i.e., members of Canadian pension plans), it can be appropriately used to represent the life expectancy of the full Canadian population, given that its bias toward longer life expectancies provides a more conservative approach to developing projections.